 2017 – 2021

-While the Foo Fighters previously used only their full name in logos, in 2017, they broke this tradition by adorning the cover of Concrete and Gold with a stylish monogram.
+While the Foo Fighters had previously used only their full name in their logos, in 2017 they broke this tradition by adorning the cover of Concrete and Gold with a stylish monogram.
 Two uppercase “F”s in dark gold form a diamond, divided in the center by a thin white line.
 Inside the quadrilateral are two parallel stripes, making it resemble a pause button on a music player.

 2021 – today

 For the album Medicine at Midnight, a wordmark with the black inscription “FOO FIGHTERS” was created.
 The phrase is divided into two lines, aligned to the left.
 Designers chose a modern, bold sans-serif font, similar to Watchmen Regular by SpideRaYsfoNtS.
-It features massive, narrow letters, vertically elongated.
+It features massive, vertically elongated letters.

 1998 – today

 One of the band’s most famous emblems is the image of two stylized “F”s within a burgundy circle.
 The letters resemble two sevens and are positioned at an angle.
-Both parts of the monogram are painted black and have individual white outlines.
-The outer frame of the logo also uses a combination of black and white, with the colors alternating in four rings of varying thickness.
+Both parts of the monogram are painted black, with a white outline each.
+The outer frame of the logo also uses a black-and-white palette, with the colors alternating across four rings of varying thickness.

 Font and Colors

 Throughout the rock band’s history, Foo Fighters’ album covers have been adorned with inscriptions in various styles, from retro to futuristic.
 It was a demonstration of the musical group’s individuality, a symbol of creative search and inspiration.
-Since 2007, the wordmark has become visually heavy, as if its creators decided to compensate for the excessive thinness of the letters on the 2002 emblem.
+Since 2007, the wordmark has become visually heavier, as if its creators were compensating for the excessive thinness of the letters in the 2002 emblem.

 The font of the Foo Fighters logo changed over time because the band used different spellings of their name.

-In 1997, it was Boxer Script JF, or something similar, italics styled like handwritten text.
+In 1997, it was Boxer Script JF, or something similar, in italics, styled to look handwritten.
 In 2002, the letters became thin and uneven, as if they had been painted with a brush.
 In 2007, a version of the wordmark appeared, set in an individual typeface with massive letters that lack intra-letter gaps in the classical sense.

-For some elements of the group’s logo, the Foo Fighters used the Kabel Black font, created in 1927 and now one of the most famous fonts in the world.
-Font Kabel Black belongs to the family of grotesque fonts (Grotesque), characterized by simplicity and minimalism in form.
+For some elements of the group’s logo, the Foo Fighters used the Kabel Black font, created in 1927 and now one of the world’s most famous fonts.
+Font Kabel Black belongs to the grotesque (Grotesque) family, characterized by a simple, minimalist form.
 It has clear lines and a recognizable geometric shape.

 In the color scheme, there was a transition from red to black and then to dark gray.